-Prestongrange Heritage Museum There is therefore a real momentum behind the proposal to develop the site and create a new vision to breathe life into it.
-To that end the Trust has invested funds in a Feasibility Study and also in the development of sketch plans by Gareth Bryn-Jones to visualize a bright future for the whole of Prestongrange - which will be the core focus for our work in the short term.
-Following the outstanding success of the Highlands Tour of the Tapestry in 2010, the Trust is now preparing plans for an international appeal for funds towards the creation of a Tapestry Pavilion at the Heritage Museum.
+The Beam Engine Prestongrange Heritage Museum There is therefore a real momentum behind the proposal to develop the site and create a new vision to breathe life into it.
+To that end the Trust has invested funds in a Feasibility Study and also in the development of sketch plans by Barker Langham and Kirkwood McLean Architects to visualize a bright future for the whole of Prestongrange.
+Following the outstanding success of the international tour of the Battle of Prestonpans Tapestry concluding in 2016 the Trust is now preparing plans for an international appeal for funds towards the redevelopment of the Prestongrange Heritage Museum to house the Tapestry.
 Recent initiatives for the interpretation of the battles of Pinkie Cleugh [1547] and of Dunbar [1650] offer further opportunities for the development of an East Lothian Battlefield Trail.

 Community archaeology projects (Images by permission of Chiaroscuro).
 The Bath House Developing the Bath House at Prestongrange Heritage Museum The Bath House was built in 1952-53 and remained in operation, providing mine-workers with basic facilities previously denied to them, until 1963.
 In the years since its closure the building has suffered from the results of poor maintenance and isolation.
 Without a dedicated or appropriate purpose it has deteriorated and now appears to be in a sorry state: windows boarded over, surroundings overgrown and, most significantly, its flat roof decaying and providing a fine environment for vegetation to take hold.
 In spite of its run down appearance the Bath House is a robust building, designed and built to give many years of use beyond the actual life of the colliery it served.
 Initial architectural and structural appraisal of the fabric reveals that it remains fundamentally sound.
 The concrete frame is robust, the brick in-fill in remarkably good condition with little evidence of significant structural problems.
 The roof however has suffered badly from many years of neglect and the mastic asphalt covering is now in very poor condition.
 This has led to localised decay in the concrete deck but not to major structural failure.
 The robust, over-designed, concrete structure remains largely intact.
 The Bath House is a viable building, with a strong architectural presence and an important role in the story of local industrial heritage.
 Replacement of the roof, perhaps using a lightweight insulated structure over the existing concrete frame, would solve most of the building's problems.
 The interior could then be improved, where necessary, by the installation of a simple internal frame, concealing new services and insulation.
 The character of the Bath House would remain and there would be an opportunity to restore or interpret sections, including the bath and shower blocks.